-Hub and Spoke.--This system is based on a group of cables which radiate from a ring in the center of a series of branches.
+Hub and spoke.
+This system is based on a group of cables which radiate from a ring in the center of a series of branches.
 It is usually of minor value since no lateral support and little direct support is provided.

-Multiple Direct. -- This type of cabling is good as far as it goes, but lateral as well as direct support should be provided.
+Multiple direct.
+This type of cabling is good as far as it goes, but lateral as well as direct support should be provided.

-Guying. --Guying involves the installation of three or more guy wires to prevent a transplanted tree from being blown over.
+Guying.
+Guying involves the installation of three or more guy wires to prevent a transplanted tree from being blown over.
 Wires may be run through short sections of hose to prevent rubbing and constriction where they pass around the trunk, but better practice is to connect wires to lag screws which are inserted in the tree.
 Grounded ends of guys may be attached to logs, rocks, or steel anchors sunk in the earth as deadmen, or they may be attached to heavy stakes.
-Guys may be tightened by twisting if several single wires are used, or turnbuckles if wire strand is used.
+Guys may be tightened by twisting if several single wires are used, or by turnbuckles if wire strand is used.
+To be effective, they must have regular maintenance.

-Inter-tree Bracing. -- This is a practice of great value when protecting trees have been removed or where anchor roots have been cut or exposed.
-Cables should be placed comparatively high in the trees, and support should be given from several directions especially from the direction of prevailing winds.
+Intertree bracing.
+This is a practice of some value when protecting trees have been removed or where anchor roots have been cut or exposed.
+Cables should be placed comparatively high in the trees, and support should be given from several directions, especially from the direction of prevailing winds.
+Generally this practice should be avoided and used only in exceptional cases.

-Cabling Material Tests.
+Cabling Material Tests

-In order that National Park Service bracing standards might be based upon scientific knowledge the Branch of Forestry, in 1935, obtained a large quantity of practically all materials and sizes used in tree bracing and prepared several hundred units which were tested through the cooperation of the Bureau of Standards.
+In order that bracing standards might be based upon scientific knowledge, the National Park Service, in 1935, obtained a large quantity of practically all materials and sizes used in tree bracing and prepared several hundred units, which were tested through the cooperation of the Bureau of Standards.
 The objectives and results may be briefly stated as follows:

-1. Objective. -- To determine the most efficient size hole to drill in several species of live wood for all commercial sizes and lengths of lags in order to achieve maximum holding power.
+1. OBJECTIVE.
+To determine the most efficient size hole to drill in several species of live wood for all commercial sizes and lengths of lags in order to achieve maximum holding power.

-Result.--Lead holes 1/16-inch less in diameter than lags were determined to be generally satisfactory for all commercially available lag hooks.
+RESULT.
+Lead holes one-sixteenth of an inch less in diameter than lags were determined to be generally satisfactory for all commercially available lag hooks.

-2. Objective. -- To determine the tensile strength of all sizes of lag hooks, hook bolts, open eyebolts, eye screws, drop forged eyebolts, seven-wire galvanized strand, and so-called Amon nuts.
+2. OBJECTIVE.
+To determine the tensile strength of all sizes of lag hooks, hook bolts, open eyebolts, eye screws, drop-forged eyebolts, 7-wire galvanized strand, and so-called Amon nuts.

-Result. -- The relative strengths of materials tested are given in Table I.
+RESULT.
+The relative strengths of materials tested are given in table 1.

-3. Objective .-- To determine the most efficient method of making a cable eye splice.
+3. OBJECTIVE.
+To determine the most efficient method of making a cable eye splice.

-Result .-- A wrapped eye splice with a thimble was shown

-to be as strong as the strand itself, two wraps of each wire being ample for maximum strength.
+RESULT.
+A wrapped eye splice with a thimble was shown to be as strong as the strand itself, two wraps of each wire being ample for maximum strength.
 Previous tests have shown that wire rope clips are only 13 to 15 percent as efficient as the strand.

-4. Objective .-- To determine the rate of stretch of sevenwire galvanized strand.
+4. OBJECTIVE.
+To determine the rate of stretch of 7-wire galvanized strand.

-Result. -- Calvanized strand stretches approximately 1.1 inches per square foot before reaching a breaking load.
+RESULT.
+Galvanized strand stretches approximately 1.1 inches per square foot before reaching a breaking load.

-As a result of these tests we now know the proper size holes to drill for lags, the tensile strength of various sizes and types of lag hooks, eyebolts, seven-wire strand, and thimbles, and the most efficient type of cable eye splice.
-Knowing these facts we are now able to devise an efficient technique and proper combinations of materials for given tensile loads.
-For Park Service use the combinations of various size materials shown in Table I will be standard in all cases of cable bracing.
+As a result of these tests we now know the proper size holes to drill for lags, the tensile strength of various sizes and types of lag hooks, eyebolts, 7-wire strand, and thimbles, and the most efficient type of cable eye splice.
+Knowing these facts we were able to devise an efficient technique and proper combinations of materials for given tensile loads.